-Jenny offers both individual and/or family sessions, and is highly experienced in the assessment and treatment of anxiety, OCD, PTSD, depression, suicidal ideation and self-harm, sleeping and feeding difficulties, and anger and oppositional difficulties.
+Jenny offers both individual and family sessions, as well as parenting support and workshops.
+She is highly experienced in the assessment and treatment of anxiety, OCD, depression, sleeping and feeding difficulties, and anger and oppositional difficulties.
 She also offers support for families struggling with the diagnosis of developmental disorders such as Autism Spectrum Disorder.
 Jenny mainly works within a Cognitive-Behavioural Therapy (CBT) framework.
-She also however integrates characteristics of compassion-focused therapy, acceptance and commitment therapy, dialectical behavioural therapy, attachment-based therapy, narrative therapy, and systemic therapy.
+However, she also integrates characteristics of compassion-focused therapy, acceptance and commitment therapy, dialectical behavioural therapy, attachment-based therapy, narrative therapy, and systemic therapy.

 - Written reports available upon request at a negotiated fee.